yeqing97/KGDDP-biomarker/README.md

 - [Model Architecture](#model-architecture)

 ### Features
-- We introduce the computational framework of KGDDP that integrates deep learning with a knowledge graph to facilitate biomarker identification.
+- We introduce the computational framework that integrates deep learning with a knowledge graph to facilitate biomarker identification.
-- KGDDP provides validated and novel biomarkers for distinguish IBD patients.
 - A two-step model based biomarker combinations classify IBD patients with its subtypes.
-- KGDDP enhanced interpretability enables the potential mechanisms of biomarkers in IBD.

 ### Installation
 To reproduce the results of this project, please follow the steps below: